Challenges and opportunities for AI to help deliver fusion energy: Recent Developments Throughout 2025 and 2026

 Since the publication of the CATF report in November 2024, the field has been evolving in three main directions: the development of techniques \cite{Shukla2025}, the expectations on technology readiness level (TRL) \cite{IAEA2025}, and the policy and regulatory landscape.
 Note that due to the fast-pace at which the field is evolving, many cited references are preprints.

-Multi-Modal Foundation Models (see Section 3) are being developed to deal with heterogeneous datasets, multi-modal training data (e.g. from 2D and 1D experimental data and multi-dimensional simulation data) and technical knowledge elicitation (incorporating information from domain experts, e.g. physics priors).
+Multi-Modal Foundation Models (see Section 3) are being developed to deal with heterogeneous datasets, multi-modal training data (e.g., from 2D and 1D experimental data and multi-dimensional simulation data) and technical knowledge elicitation (incorporating information from domain experts, e.g. physics priors).
 Besides language models, architectures for in-context learning have been applied to tabular and time-series data \cite{Auer2025,Chronos2025,TabPFN2025,TabICL2025,TSPulse2025,Mitra2025}.
-The performance of language models has benefited from different training strategies (e.g., \cite{R1v2024,R1Yuan2025}), and RAG \cite{RAG2020} is being applied for seamless interaction with the available scientific literature (e.g., \cite{Loreti2025} provides example architectures for magnetic-confinement fusion).
+To deal with the specific challenges of multi-frequency and multi-fidelity data from tokamak discharges, the TokaMind foundation model has been recently published \cite{TokaMind2026}, together with the TokaMark \cite{TokaMark2026} suite of benchmarks and tools to pre-process FAIR-MAST data \cite{FAIRMAST2024} and a clear breakdown of relevant tasks that fusion foundation models fine-tuning should be suited to.
+The performance of language models has benefited from different training strategies (e.g., \cite{R1v2024,R1Yuan2025}), and Retrieval-Augmented Generation (RAG) \cite{RAG2020} is being applied for seamless interaction with the available scientific literature (e.g., \cite{Loreti2025} provides example architectures for magnetic-confinement fusion).

-AI models are being deployed in digital twins \cite{Battye} or real-time control systems.
-For example, turbulent transport surrogates are available as components of integrated-modeling suites \cite{zanisi2024efficient}.
-Reinforcement-learning solutions have been demonstrated on multiple tokamaks \cite{Pfau2025,TCV2024,DiiiD2025}, alongside lightweight models to identify disruption precursors \cite{Yang2025} and divertor detachment \cite{Yu2025}.
-AI tools are also used to aid complex simulations, to guide the convergence to a solution, or replace expensive subroutines, through multi-fidelity and reduced-order models (e.g., \cite{FPlNet2025,Howard2025}).